 10. Industry-specific tools

-Last but not least, employers are looking for candidates who know how to leverage industry-specific tools in 2023.
-No matter what industry you’re looking for work in, it’s likely that there are new technologies to master.
+Last but not least, employers are looking for candidates who know how to leverage industry-specific tools.
+No matter what industry you’re looking to work in, it’s likely that there are new technologies to master.

 Some examples are:

 - Google Classroom